tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_23/puzzle_23.md

 💡 **Note**: While this Part focuses on functional patterns, **warp-level programming** and advanced GPU memory management will be covered in detail in **[Part VII](../puzzle_24/puzzle_24.md)**.

 ### **Four fundamental patterns**

-Master the complete spectrum of GPU functional programming:
+Learn the complete spectrum of GPU functional programming:

 1. **Elementwise**: Maximum parallelism with automatic SIMD vectorization
 2. **Tiled**: Memory-efficient processing with cache optimization